warpgate-ventures/standards/tips/nextjs.md

 # Blocks

-A block is a "row" of element presented in a page.
+A block is a "row" of element.
+Most commonly found in landing pages.

 Always use `grid` over `flex` when implementing a layout.